algolaser mega deals

 Plasma Formation Process

-During the laser ablation of the material surface, plasma is generated when the laser power density reaches a certain threshold.
-The specific microscopic mechanism can be divided into two steps:
+During laser ablation and high-energy laser-material interaction, plasma forms when the laser power density exceeds a critical threshold.
+The microscopic mechanism can be divided into two main stages:

 Step One